FloWPs/relaxed_lasso/README.md

 conventions.

 #### Additional implementation details
-The RelaxedLassoLarsCV algorithm relies on the exploration of a grid of α values.
+The RelaxedLassoLarsCV algorithm relies on the exploration of a grid of values for α.
 One dimension is the α controlling the variables choice (alpha_var) whilst the other dimension is the value of α controlling the actual amount of regularization (alpha_reg).

 The value of θ is computed by dividing alpha_reg by alpha_var.